wsor4035/dev.luanti.org/content/for-creators/distributing-games-outside-contentdb.md

 ### Locking down the singleplayer tab to one game
 As of 5.8.0-dev, the engine will automatically detect what games are installed and pick the first one installed.
 If you ship the engine with just your game, then it will select that game on the main menu.

-To remove the gamebar, it's enough to just remove this code in `builtin/mainmenu/tab_local.lua` and set the sizes of the buttonbar to 0:
+To remove the game bar, it's enough to just remove this code in `builtin/mainmenu/tab_local.lua` and set the sizes of the button bar to 0:

+{{% comment %}} cspell:disable {{% /comment %}}

 ```lua
 @@ -78,32 +78,8 @@ function singleplayer_refresh_gamebar()